nietus/circuitos/DESEMPENHO/README.md

 ### Outputs

-DockerRun.txt > All the execution log with metrics
+DockerRun.txt  contains all the execution log with metrics

 DockerRun.json was artificially created with one of the DockerRun.txt obtained